CrossRef/rest-api-doc/README.md

 - Cache data so you don't request the same data over and over again.
 - Actively monitor API response times.
 If they start to go up, back-off for a while.
 For example, add pauses between requests and/or reduce the number of parallel requests.
-- Specify a `User-Agent` header that properly identifies your script or tool and that provides a means of contacting you vai email using "mailto:".
+- Specify a `User-Agent` header that properly identifies your script or tool and that provides a means of contacting you via email using "mailto:".
 For example:
 `GroovyBib/1.1 (https://example.org/GroovyBib/; mailto:GroovyBib@example.org) BasedOnFunkyLib/1.4`.

 This way we can contact you if we see a problem.